Bloomberg already shelling out $100M for anti-Trump online ads, before formal announcement

 He hasn’t declared his candidacy for president – yet – but Mike Bloomberg’s already going up with a massive digital ad campaign targeting President Trump.

 Fox News confirmed that the former New York City mayor and billionaire business and media mogul will spend $100 million to run digital ads starting Friday that target the Republican incumbent in the White House.
-The ads will run in the crucial general election battle states of Michigan, Wisconsin, Pennsylvania, and Arizona.
+The ads will run in the crucial general election battleground states of Michigan, Wisconsin, Pennsylvania, and Arizona.

 BATTLE OF THE BILLIONAIRES: STEYER JABS AT BLOOMBERG